Dynflow/dynflow/README.md

 Therefore it's suitable for the plan methods to not have any side effects (except of database writes that can be roll-backed)

-In the finalization phase, +finalize+ method is called on every action if defined.
+In the finalization phase, `finalize` method is called on every action if defined.
 The order is the same as in the execution plan.

 Every action should be as atomic as possible, providing better